mnix-dev/user-management/README.md

 At the current state this program provides a user interface with the ability to register and login as a user to a database.
 The user can then create notes in a database.
 A note can be created with a type of  'note' or 'to do'.
 A 'note' can be turned into a 'to do' with a button and a 'to do' can be changed to 'done' with another button.
 Once a note is flagged as 'done' it can then be 'archived'.
 Any note that is not archived can be edited.
 An archived note can be restored with a button.

+## Why is it called User Management?

+Where this project currently sits, it could go in a number of different directions.
+The next version of this program that I vision to implement of this program will introduce a user with the rights of a 'manager' that will be given an interface that shows all users, those that are clocked in, and another interface to create and assign notes/tasks to users.

+#### Why should I contribute?
+I am learning by doing and I hope to inspire others to learning by doing as well.
+If you have never contributed to any project before then I personally invite you to contribute to your very first one.
+I am excited to see what comes of this.

 ## Where to open issues

 The project is currently just a single repository.
 You can open issues and pull requests directly on this repository.
 I do ask that you create a branch with your GitHub username as the title before doing this.